MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

 **Update Credential**

 Not supported in migration.
-Work arounds include [updating a secret using an API](https://docs.microsoft.com/rest/api/keyvault/UpdateSecret/UpdateSecret).
+Workarounds include [updating a secret using an API](https://docs.microsoft.com/rest/api/keyvault/UpdateSecret/UpdateSecret).

 **Display Notification**

 Not supported.
 Not on roadmap.

-### Non-migrated actions
+### Non-migratable actions

 The following WinAutomation and ProcessRobot actions will not be migrated from the processes to the respective UI Flows.